 Permission to Send / User Registration

 The single, most important requirement is that you only send to recipients who have given you their prior, explicit and verifiable permission to send that specific type of material (i.e. opted in).

-The only exception to this rule (applicable in a very small number of countries) is if there is a pre-existing business relationship between sender and recipient, for example a previous purchase, in which case an opt-in is not required for very specific content types.
+The only exception to this rule (applicable in a very small number of countries or regions) is if there is a pre-existing business relationship between sender and recipient, for example a previous purchase, in which case an opt-in is not required for very specific content types.
 In this case, content or promotions can be sent as long as the content is similar to the previous purchase.
-However, not all countries accept these kinds of relationships as valid reasons not to have an opt-in, which can translate to risks to your brand and reputation.
+However, not all countries or regions accept these kinds of relationships as valid reasons not to have an opt-in, which can translate to risks to your brand and reputation.

 Important: ‘Similar’ is open to interpretation, which can cause unintended issues, so so our recommendation is that the term is treated as ‘virtually identical, used in the same way and for the same purpose’.
 We strongly recommend that you only send to contacts who have opted in, even if there is a pre-existing business relationship.
 Sending content that is not related to similar products purchased is not compliant with our sending policy, and in many cases is a breach of local legislation.
 This may result in your messages being blocked due to recipient complaints, and may even result in litigation by the recipient.